Global BrandingBy Tom Dougherty

-China and India, for example, have emerging middle class consumer markets that look to provide many consumer brands (US and European) with the opportunity to grow market share.
+China and India, for example, have emerging middle-class consumer markets that look to provide many consumer brands (the US and European markets) with the opportunity to grow market share.

 To navigate these global branding fertile markets and increase your market share it is important that you understand brand dynamics.
 Sadly, many manufactures do not.

 They will plow these new waters with the same reckless brand management that has led them to believe that their domestic success is a result of something other than heavy advertising spending.

 Understanding how a brand’s permission sets the stage for future success in the market is essential, and the lessons are even more telling when you move the brand into a different culture.
 It’s the bedrock of building a global branding strategy.

 The root of your global branding essence and strategy is found in the belief system of the target audience you are trying to influence.
 It is not an amalgam of product benefits, category descriptors, or “branded colors.”